nissymohan/AI-Wallet-Persona-Engine/README.md

 ## Folder Structure

 .
-├── index.html # Main application interface
+├── index.html # Main application interface also includes the css and js

-├── style.css # Custom UI styling

 ├── /static